You are here

 With years of experience and advanced training devoted to the orthopedic care of the shoulder, our esteemed shoulder specialists at Reconstructive Orthopedics are unparalleled experts in accurately diagnosing and effectively treating shoulder injuries and conditions.

-Our shoulder doctors, Dr. Brad Bernardini, Dr. Daniel Evering, Dr. Steven Frey, Dr. John Gray, Dr. Malini Khanna, Dr. Enrico Marcelli, Dr. Jill Marple, Dr. Jeffrey Murray, Dr. Raymond Ropiak, and Dr. Seth Silver, have the knowledge, proficiency, and skill to accurately diagnose and effectively treat your shoulder injury or condition so you can get back to your active lifestyle quickly and safely.
+Our shoulder doctors, Dr. Brad Bernardini, Dr. Daniel Evering, Dr. Steven Frey, Dr. John Gray, Dr. Malini Khanna, Dr. Enrico Marcelli, Dr. Jill Marple, Dr. Jeffrey Murray, and Dr. Raymond Ropiak, have the knowledge, proficiency, and skill to accurately diagnose and effectively treat your shoulder injury or condition so you can get back to your active lifestyle quickly and safely.

 To consult with a Reconstructive Orthopedics shoulder doctor, please request an appointment online or call (800) 896-7326.
 We have offices conveniently located in Bordentown, Cherry Hill, Medford, Moorestown, Sewell, Vineland, and Voorhees.